terryp/tip_bof_2017/20170515_lightning_talk_opening_remarks.md

 For me, personally, this was the single most transformative event that I've ever had in the Python community.
 It was at this first event that I connected deeply with a group of individuals.
 And collectively we spoke in a single voice that was witty, intelligent, irreverent, approchable, standoffish and - most importantly - never took itself seriously.

 Before this, most of the people that I knew @ PyCon were email addresses, source repositories, authors of books, Twitter handles or API's; they weren't people that I connected too.
 But after this I made friends and I came away with a deeper understanding of the community that I admire and love.
+Al Swigert

 ## The Middle and "The End"